Visiting a new church can be intimidating: What should I wear? Where do I park? Where do my kids go?

 Where should I park?

 There is handicapped parking between the church and the Rectory.
 Parking is available in from of the school building or in the main lot west of the school.
 Please don't park in front of the CFC building or on the path between the older section of the cemetery.
 There is overflow parking west of the cemetery.
-There's room for everyone!
+There's room for everyone!north side of Appleton Avenue between Lilly Road and Good Hope at N74W13604 Appleton Avenue.

-We love children to celebrate Mass with the family.
-If they need a break the gathering space at the entrance of the church is available.
+We love for children to celebrate Mass with the family.
+If they need a break, feel free to use the gathering space at the entrance of the church for a stretch.

-If you are visiting with us, we don't expect you to put money in the offering, and you are welcome to just let it pass you by.
+The offering basket that circulates during Mass is one way the parish is able to gather funding for the ministries it provides from those who attended Mass on a particular day.
+You are welcome to place any amount in the offering basket.
+Envelopes in the pews are available so we can provide tax information to those who would like to include charitable deducations in their filing.
 If you consider St. Anthony your church home, we'd love for you to prayerfully consider giving on a weekly basis.
-You can give by check or cash during the service, or you can sign up for online giving by clicking here
+You can give by check or cash during the service, or you can sign up for online giving by clicking here.